ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 More information about the available experiments and the naming scheme of the branches can also be found in the [{{ model }} configs]({{ github_configs }}) GitHub repository.

 The first step is to choose a configuration from those available.<br>
-TODO: check correct configuration until line 106
-For example, if the required configuration is the 1° horizontal resolution with repeat-year _JRA55_ forcing (without BGC), then the branch to select is [`release-1deg_jra55_ryf`](https://github.com/ACCESS-NRI/access-om2-configs/tree/release-1deg_jra55_ryf).
+TODO: check correct configuration until line 106 - replace with pre-industrial when ready For example, if the required configuration is the 1° horizontal resolution with repeat-year _JRA55_ forcing (without BGC), then the branch to select is [`release-1deg_jra55_ryf`](https://github.com/ACCESS-NRI/access-om2-configs/tree/release-1deg_jra55_ryf).

 To clone this branch to a location on _Gadi_, run: